 Because if we have an amnesty, you encourage more illegal immigration.

-So enforcement, including at the border will deter that.
+So enforcement, including at the border, will deter that.

-And you don't want the people who get the amnesty to then be able to sponsor their relatives, particularly their parents, or who are the ones who who caused the problem in the first place.
+And you don't want the people who get the amnesty to then be able to sponsor their relatives, particularly their parents, who are the ones who caused the problem in the first place.

 And so ending chain migration helps cut that down.